GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Description

-Create a _Vertex AI Workbench Instance_ on Vertex AI.
+Create a _Vertex AI Workbench Instance_.
 Pick a region close to you and choose the **single user only** option.

 It's a good practice to have isolated virtual environments for experiments, so create a new virtual environment and install that as a kernel.
 See this [gist](https://gist.github.com/meken/e6c7430997de9b3f2cf7721f8ecffc04) for the instructions.